 Incoming packages are delivered directly to your department office.
 Please bring all outgoing packages to the Mail Center.

-Mail leaves the Brighton Campus for DCC at 11:00 am daily.
-Mail returning from DCC to Brighton will be picked up at 11:45 am.
-All mail is transported by the Shipping and Receiving Department.
+Mail leaves the Brighton Campus for the Downtown Campus at 11:00 am daily.
+Mail returning from the Downtown Campus to Brighton will be picked up at Noon.
+All mail is transported by the Central Receiving Department.

 All outgoing express/overnight letters and packages must be delivered to the Mail Center with the recipient's address and the value of the contents for insurance purposes by 2:00pm.